-In completing the above functions there is considerable interaction with Finance & Management and Buildings & General Service, the departments primarily responsible for preparing the capital budget.
+In completing the above functions there is considerable interaction with Finance & Management and Buildings & General Service, the departments primarily responsible for preparing the capital budget, and with the Joint Fiscal Office.
 Treasury staff also works with the Financial Operations Division of the Department of Finance & Management to record debt transactions and prepare disclosures for financial presentation in the state's Comprehensive Annual Financial Report (CAFR) and the bond disclosure documents (Official Statement).